muhammadahmadr704-sys/nlp-language-models/README.md

 ### Main Findings

-Beam search achieved a higher sequence probability than greedy decoding because it retained multiple candidate continuations instead of selecting only the highest-probability token at each step.
+Beam search achieved a higher sequence probability than greedy decoding because it retained multiple candidate continuations instead of selecting only the highest probability token at each step.

 However, standard beam search still produced repetitive text.